310mc/https-310mc.github.io-tl/source/_posts/sweet_halloween/dis_harmony.md

 {% endbubble %}

 {% bubble Madara %}
 There’s a meeting coming up pretty soon, remember?
-I’m gonna keep carrying you like this, so let’s go there together, alright?
+I’m gonna keep carrying you like this, so let’s go there together, alriiight?
 We can have a showdown next time.
 {% endbubble %}

 {% bubble Mitsuru %}